kylelogue/mustard-ui/README.md

 [![npm](https://img.shields.io/npm/v/mustard-ui.svg)](https://www.npmjs.com/package/mustard-ui)
 [![npm](https://img.shields.io/npm/l/mustard-ui.svg)](https://www.npmjs.com/package/mustard-ui)

-## NOTICE
-I'm actively looking for someone to take over this project.

 ## Getting Started
-Mustard UI is currently in **BETA**.
-Try it out today and help us fine tune the look and feel!
+Mustard UI is currently in release v1.0.
+Try it out today and help us fine tune the look and feel for future versions!

-To get started, you can follow our [Installation Guide](https://mustard-ui.com/docs/installation/) or use one of the methods provided below:
+To get started, you can follow our [Installation Guide](https://kylelogue.github.io/mustard-ui/docs/installation) or use one of the methods provided below:

 **Install Using NPM:**
 ```bash